What is CMP's Proposed Transmission Corridor?

 CMP’s proposal is not about climate.
 It’s about making CMP more money.
 It’s a shell game to sell existing hydropower to Massachusetts because they’ve agreed to pay more for it.

-CMP’s transmission line would do nothing to reduce climate-changing pollution because there is no assurance it will result in new renewable energy being created.
+CMP’s line would do nothing to reduce climate-changing pollution because there is no assurance it will result in new renewable energy being created.

 - Read the analysis conducted by environmental and renewable energy groups that concluded that the CMP corridor would not reduce carbon pollution and therefore would have no benefit for climate change.